-Burbank has implemented several proactive initiatives, including the Affordable Housing Trust Fund, which was established through the Inclusionary Housing Ordinance adopted in 2006.
-The Trust Fund collects in-lieu fees from developers and is dedicated to increasing and improving the supply of affordable housing for very low-, low-, and moderate-income households (City of Burbank, 2021-2029 Housing Element, p.
+Burbank has implemented several proactive initiatives, including the Affordable Housing Fund, which was established through the Inclusionary Housing Ordinance adopted in 2006.
+The Fund collects in-lieu fees from developers and is dedicated to increasing and improving the supply of affordable housing for very low-, low-, and moderate-income households (2021-2029 Housing Element, p.
 1-96).
-In addition, the city's Density Bonus Program incentivizes the inclusion of affordable units in residential developments, offering developers benefits such as increased density and reduced parking requirements in exchange for setting aside a percentage of units for lower-income households (City of Burbank, 2021-2029 Housing Element, p.
-1-5253).
+In addition, the city's Density Bonus Program incentivizes the inclusion of affordable units in residential developments, offering developers benefits such as increased density and reduced parking requirements in exchange for setting aside a percentage of units for lower-income households (2021-2029 Housing Element, p.
+1-52).